knowron/docs/docs/updates/2023/december_update.en.md

 <p align="center"><img src="https://i.imgur.com/Dumfa1e.gif" width="100%"></p>

-## New user feedback collection for Control Suite (15 Dec)
+## New user feedback collection for Control Suite

 As part of our drive to make it easier for users to provide their feedback, we have reworked the feedback-collecting elements on Control Suite search.

 Users will now be able to select from among pre-defined categories for giving feedback on results which aren't helpful, instead of having to elaborate much.

 Users can now also submit feedback (positive and negative) to extracted answers.

-## Multiple languages in articles (22 Dec)

-Previously, articles were only available in the language in which they were initially written.
-This led to single-language knowledge areas cut off to the rest.

-Now, editors can create a version of all articles in any of the languages available for their organization in the same way that they can for tutorials.
-This update also includes the same auto-translation interaction as tutorials.
+Of course, this doesn't only help your colleagues close knowledge or information gaps, it also allows us to keep improving our models and product.